Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 \subsubsection{Proof of Theorem~\ref{the:tpt-works}}

-We first prove that if a wakeup message or single-transmit message needs to be transmitted, all participating nodes will transmit the message by the end of procedure.
-We subsequently prove that if the number of participating nodes is bounded by $121$, then each participating node will successfully transmit its message as well any message it could hear over the course of the procedure.
+We now prove that if a wakeup message needs to be transmitted, all participating nodes will transmit the message by the end of procedure.

-We now prove if each participating node needs to transmit a wakeup or single-transmit message, it will successfully do so by the end of the procedure.
-Further, we also show that any participating node will hear any incoming messages.
 Since tokens can be passed to nodes at most one hop away from a leader, the maximum number of nodes with tokens that can transmit from a particular grid box is bounded by a constant.
 Furthermore, since there are only a constant number of grid boxes within range of a grid box containing a node, the number of nodes within range of a given node which can transmit at any given time is bounded by a constant.
-By Theorem~\ref{the:ssf-replace}, by choosing a sufficiently large constant $c$, using an ($N, c$)-ssf, we can guarantee that a participating node will successfully transmit its wakeup message and hear any incoming messages.
+By Theorem~\ref{the:ssf-replace}, by choosing a sufficiently large constant $c$, using an ($N, c$)-ssf, we can guarantee that a participating node will successfully transmit its wakeup message.

-We now show that if the number of participating nodes is bounded by $121$, then each node will successfully transmit all messages it has and hears during the course of the procedure.
-Since there are at most $n$ nodes totally in the network, there can be at most $n$ messages that are heard and need to be transmitted over the course of the procedure.
-Each message, once it is heard by one of the participating nodes, needs to be transmitted to the remaining participating nodes and then transmitted by each participating node.
-So the token must be passed around all the participating nodes twice.
-Since the number of participating nodes is bounded by $121$, it will take at most $484n$ ($< 488n$) executions of the two ($N,c$)-SSFs to achieve this.

-As to the running time, every node executes two ($N,c$)-ssf schedules of length $O(\lg N)$ rounds $484n$ times, for a total running time of $O(n \lg N)$ rounds.
+As to the running time, every node executes two ($N,c$)-ssf schedules of length $O(\lg N)$ rounds $488n$ times, for a total running time of $O(n \lg N)$ rounds.